• Skip to primary navigation

 • The frying apples cooking time will depend on what are you going to use the apples for.
 If using it for an apple crumble or apple pie then 8-10 minutes is enough or even less as they will continue to cook in the crumble/pie later.

-• Don’t overcrowd the skillet - this fried apples recipe is enough for one crumble pie about 8,9 or 10 inch baking dish.
-If you want to make some extra or need it in double amount avoid overcrowding the skillet and cook in batches.
+• Don’t overcrowd the skillet - this fried apples recipe is enough for one crumble pie about 8,9 or 10-inch baking dish.
+If you want to make some extra or need it in double amounts avoid overcrowding the skillet and cook in batches.

 • If the end result is simply to enjoy apples on their own or with an ice cream, I like to spice things up by adding 1 teaspoon or two of vanilla extract or paste, or even a little bourbon or sweet liquor toward the end of cooking.

-• Slice them nice and even - for better result and even cooked fried apples, try to slice apples into uniform size.
+• Slice them nice and even - for better results and even cooked fried apples, try to slice apples into uniform size.
 This way, all of them will cook even and not mushy.

 • Wash the apples - you may already know this, but most of the apples sold in stores and markets are sprayed with a layer of wax to prevent moisture loss and make the apples more appealing.
 This should be properly washed off by scrubbing each apple with some soap and sponge.